Diabetes

 • Resistance exercises (like lifting weights) two to three times a week.

-It may be beneficial to refer clients to the physiotherapist as they may need to be:
+It may be beneficial to refer clients to a physiotherapist as they may need to be:

 • Assessed for conditions that might place them at increased risk for an adverse event associated with certain types of exercise.